andrewmcgr/FlexTAP/README.md

 Once the toolhead is installed and TAP configured, verify correct endstop operation before attempting to home.

+The mechanism takes a number of probes to settle, so it's a good idea to run probe_accuracy tests with a total of at least 50 probes before proceeding.
+Then set Z offset by your favourite method and it should be good to go.

 # Acknowledgements:

 @zruncho and @chirpy for picking up and running with it, @esoterical for useful discussion, @frix_x for saying "Finally!" when I first mentioned the idea.